aimagelab/HWD/README.md

   "author2/sample2.png": "Artificial intelligence"
 }
 ```
 The `transcriptions.json` file is only required for CER evaluation and will be automatically parsed by the `FolderDataset` class if present in the dataset directory.
-Ensure that all images referenced in the `transcriptions.json` file are present in the corresponding folders.
+Ensure all images referenced in the `transcriptions.json` file are in the corresponding folders.

 Once your dataset is prepared, you can use the `FolderDataset` class to load images for evaluation: